Insect Baculovirus Expression Service

 - Kinases and phosphoproteins requiring active-site integrity

-- Membrane proteins, GPCRs, and ion channels (≤4 transmembrane domains with good success rates)
+- Membrane proteins, GPCRs, and ion channels (≤4 TMD)

 - Large proteins (>100 kDa) prone to truncation in E. coli